-- Regular meetings of Metzler Asset Management GmbH's ESG Board - Monthly performance review meetings with portfolio management, CIO and Fund Risk Controlling.
-In addition to monthly portfolio analysis (i.e. comparison of risk/return ratios for all funds and their benchmarks), ESG indicators are also evaluated (companies with very severe controversies, i.e. a red flag, at MSCI ESG Research).
+- Regular meetings of Metzler Asset Management GmbH's ESG Board - Monthly performance review meetings with portfolio management, the CIO and the Reporting team.
+In addition to monthly portfolio analysis (i.e. comparison of risk/return ratios for all funds and their benchmarks), ESG indicators are also evaluated